Kevin Holland: Dana White's Contender Series

-Holland appeared on Dana White's Contender Series 9.
+Holland appeared on Dana White's Contender Series season 2.
 He faced Will Santiago and won the fight via unanimous decision on June 12, 2018.
 Even with the win, Holland was not offered a contract on the show but he was brought in to face Thiago Santos at UFC 227.

 Ultimate Fighting Championship

 2018

 Holland made his UFC debut on August 4, 2018, against Thiago Santos at UFC 227.
 He lost the fight via unanimous decision.

 Holland's next fight came on November 24, 2018, at UFC Fight Night: Blaydes vs. Ngannou 2 against John Phillips.
 He won the fight via a submission due to a rear-naked choke in round three.

 2019

 Holland faced Gerald Meerschaert on March 30, 2019, at UFC on ESPN 2.
 He won the fight via split decision.

 Holland faced Alessio Di Chirico on June 22, 2019, at UFC Fight Night 154.
 He won the fight via unanimous decision.

 Holland was expected to face promotional newcomer Antônio Arroyo on November 16, 2019, at UFC Fight Night: Błachowicz vs. Jacaré.
 However, in late September, promotion officials elected to remove Holland from the bout in favor of a matchup against Brendan Allen on October 18, 2019, at UFC on ESPN 6.
 He lost the fight via submission in round two.